 Organic cotton tampons.

-Most people’s sex ed experience in high school is pretty lackluster, focusing almost entirely on the reproductive parts of genitals like the ovaries and uterus (if they even receive sex ed at all).
-This a lot of people with vaginas feeling completely lost when it comes to anatomy (we’re talking about the clitoris, vagina, and vulva), and pleasure!
+Most people’s sex ed experience in high school is pretty lackluster, focusing almost entirely on the reproductive parts of genitals like the ovaries and uterus — if they even receive sex ed at all.
+A lot of people with vaginas feel completely lost when it comes to anatomy and pleasure.

 15. When Sex Hurts